neilenns/mobiflight-docs/content/devices/potentiometer/troubleshooting/index.md

 {{< screenshot image="hubhop-generated-code.png" title="Screenshot of the HubHop potentiometer tool with the generated RPN code highlighted." >}}

-Copy and paste the code in as a the preset code when **Show Preset Code** is checked in the [input configuration dialog](/devices/potentiometer/configuring-device/).
+Copy and paste the code as the preset code when **Show Preset Code** is checked in the [input configuration dialog](/devices/potentiometer/configuring-device/).

 {{< screenshot image="custom-preset-code.png" title="Screenshot of the input configuration dialog with the Show Preset Code checkbox checked and the custom event code inserted." >}}